GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 hour

 **Effect**: You touch a creature or object to grant it protection against sickness and disease.
-The warded creature is immune to the effects of a toxic attack's critical hit and there is a percentage chance that any point of contact, for the purpose of contracting a disease or other illness, will be ignored equal to the spell's tier squard.
+The warded creature is immune to the effects of a toxic attack's critical hit and there is a percentage chance that any point of contact, for the purpose of contracting a disease or other illness, will be ignored equal to the spell's tier squared.
 The entire duration of such a contact must be during the spell's duration to provide protection this way.
 Additionally, non-magical toxic attacks against the warded creature have disadvantage, as do any toxic attacks as a result of a poison or disease.

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 1 hour.